sjzeil/CoWeM/README.md

   Gradle build manager onto nearly any system with a working Java runtime environment without requiring a special installation procedure.

-# New in v1.8
+# New in v1.9

-* @docModDate@ in earlier versions was replaced by the last modification date of the document's source file.
-Now, that is the fallback, but if the document is in a `git` repository, it's last change (commit) date is used instead.
+* Added filtered option to document sets.
+Like support files, filtered files are copied into the website, but parameters from the course build.gradle are replaced, e.g., @semester@ will be replaced by the semester value.

-* {{{ and }}} can now be used to surround paragraphs that should be omitted from slides.
+* Course build.gradle can name extension parameters and these will also be replaced in all documents and filtered files.